Back To Search Results

 Complications

 Transformation into invasive squamous cell carcinoma is rare and occurs in less than 1 % of cases, especially in immunocompromised individuals.
-Females with bowenoid papulosis lesions and sexual partners of male patients are at high risk of cervical or vulvar carcinomas because of the infection with a potentially oncogenic HPV.
+Women with bowenoid papulosis lesions and sexual partners of male patients are at high risk of cervical or vulvar carcinomas because of the infection with a potentially oncogenic HPV.

 Deterrence and Patient Education